 This operation is carried out under general anaesthetic (while you are asleep).
+A small instrument will be inserted into your uterus, through the vagina, to help gently manipulate the womb.
+This is to allow for visualisation and access to the surrounding structures.
+A small cut is then made just below your belly button and a narrow telescope (laparascope) will then be inserted into your abdomen.

-A narrow telescope (laparascope) will be inserted into your abdomen, just below your navel (belly button).
-Medical gas is put into your tummy to make space so the gynaecologist has a good view of your womb and fallopian tubes.
+Medical gas is put into your tummy to make space so that the gynaecologist will have a good view of your womb and fallopian tubes.

-A second instrument is inserted just above the pubic hairline.
-This instrument will be used to place a clip onto each fallopian tube.
+A second small cut will be made just above the pubic hairline and an instrument will be inserted to then allow for the placement of a clip onto each fallopian tube.